-- The first column displays the DDL statement of the object from the source schema. - The second column displays the DDL statement of the object from the target schema. - The third column displays the difference in the SQL statement of the target schema object.
+- The first column displays the DDL statement of the object from the source schema. - The second column displays the DDL statement of the object from the target schema. - The third column displays the BBE statement of the SQL statement of the target schema object.